-Interest income, net consists primarily of interest income earned on cash and cash equivalents and short-term investments and interest expense in connection with fees for our unused revolving credit facility.
+Interest income, net consists primarily of interest income earned on cash and cash equivalents and short-term investments and interest expense in connection with our credit facility, including unused and letter of credit fees.

 Other Expense, Net

 Other expense, net consists primarily of foreign currency remeasurement and transaction gains and losses.